ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

         days: 0
 ```

 With the default configuration settings, the sea ice component of {{ model }} will produce restart files only at the end of each year.
 If valid restart files are required when running shorter simulations, the sea ice model configuration should be modified so that restart files are produced at monthly frequencies.
-To do this, change the `dumpfreq = 'y'` setting to `dumpfreq = 'm'` in the `cice_in.nml` configuration file located in the `ice` control directory.
+To do this, change the `dumpfreq = 'y'` setting to `dumpfreq = 'm'` in the `cice_in.nml` configuration file located in the `ice` subdirectory of the control directory.

 ### Modify PBS resources